Unexpected Hope from the Littlest Lovebug

 1. I might have to make this Seven Sentences for Monday since that seems to be the only day I remember to do them.

 2. I am really regretting not taking the kids to the women’s march in Cincinnati on Saturday–I think witnessing and taking part in a peaceful protest would have been good for them, and me.
-Alas, I played chauffeur for Jolie and a friend to the movies instead.
+Alas, I played chauffeur for J and a friend to the movies instead.
 Missed opportunities.

 4. I have had Fitz and the Tantrums’ “Roll Up” looping in my head–it’s a ridiculously fun song but I know exactly none of the words, which makes it difficult to sing along.